-I (almost) got hustled by an eye doctor last year.
-It’s true!
+I got hustled by an eye doctor last year.
+Well, almost hustled.

-The hustle is to write a contact lens prescription for private label brands, also known as “brand-switching.”
+The hustle is to write a contact lens prescription for private label brands, a practice known as “brand-switching.”

 Then, after those follow-ups, I finally had an appointment with Dr. Wrigley herself and to my bewilderment ended with the same prescription I had before contacting Wrigley Eyes Associates, with one glaring exception.
 Boldly written on top of the prescription it said, “Aquaclear.”

 Seemed harmless enough, right?
 After all, this is the brand that would help my eyes breath better!

 The problem is that AC Lens, where I prefer to purchase my lens, did not sell the brand name “Aquaclear.”
 After doing some research, I found out that Aquaclear is really Avaira® 100 contact lenses which AC Lens does sell, but because my prescription had the word “Aquaclear,” AC Lens wouldn’t sell it to me.